HerrPfister/NaviGate/README.md

 ## How do I run it?

 After installing the dependencies.
-You can run the storybook server simply by running the `yarn storybook` or `npm run storybook` command.
+You can run the storybook server simply by running the `yarn start` or `npm start` command.

 ## How do I use it?